Senate Research Center S.B. 568

 AUTHOR'S/SPONSOR'S STATEMENT OF INTENT

-Regulation of personal emergency response services, previously regulated by the Texas Commission on Private Security, was transferred during the 78th Legislature, 3rd Called Session, 2003, to the Department of State Health Services.
+Personal emergency response services, previously regulated by the Private Security Commission, were transferred during the 78th Legislature, 3rd Called Session, 2003, to the Department of State Health Services.
 Following the implementation of the transfer, the state agency and the industry worked to implement the transfer and adopt rules.

 S.B.
-568 seeks to eliminate statutory provisions that are no longer relevant and to update the terms and nomenclature to reflect current use and best practice.
+568 is the result of the findings of the agency and the industry from this process.
+Many of the provisions of the statute that was transferred simply do not apply to this service.
+S.B.
+568 seeks to eliminate those provisions that are not relevant and update the terms and nomenclature to reflect current use and best practice.

 SECTION BY SECTION ANALYSIS